MihaiDavid05/MihaiDavid05/README.md

 ### About Me

-I am a mid-senior data scientist and machine learning engineer focusing on computer vision with **3+ years of experience**.
+I am a highly resourceful **machine learning engineer** and **data scientist** with **4 years of expertise** in developing, researching, and leading end-to-end projects.

+Proficient in Python, and PyTorch, I am committed to maintaining high coding standards.
+As a strong collaborator with cross-functional teams, I stay current with industry advancements to enhance product performance and reliability.
+I am passionate about delivering impactful, data-driven solutions to high-tech organizations and clients.
 I've had the privilege to contribute to impactful and complex projects from various areas, like:

 **`Automotive • Food Sciences • Healthcare • Satellite and Drone Imagery • Politics • Marketing`**

-Dedicated to driving success for your business or team, I leverage top-tier coding standards and the latest advancements in machine learning and data science to meet challenging technical objectives and deliver concrete results.

 ------